-Elemental lead is a soft, highly malleable and ductile metal that is insoluble in water.
+Elemental lead is a soft, highly malleable, and ductile metal that is insoluble in water.
 Lead rarely exists naturally in its pure form.
 It is typically found in low concentrations in the earth's crust as the mineral galena (lead sulfide).
 Lead forms both inorganic and organic compounds with many substances, including acetate, arsenic, antimony, chlorine, oxygen, and phosphate.
-There are numerous synonyms and product names for lead; see IARC and HSDB for more information.[4,5]
+There are numerous synonyms and product names for lead; see the Hazardous Substances Data Bank (HSDB) for more information.[4,5]

-Lead and inorganic lead compounds were classified by IARC in 1987 as Group 2B, possibly carcinogenic to humans.
+In 1987, elemental lead and inorganic lead compounds were classified by the International Agency for Research on Cancer (IARC) as Group 2B, possibly carcinogenic to humans.
+Organic lead compounds were classified as Group 3, not classifiable as to their carcinogenicity to humans.
 In 2006, IARC re-examined the evidence regarding the carcinogenicity of inorganic and organic lead compounds.
-On the basis of that review, IARC re-classified inorganic lead compounds, upgrading their classification to group 2A, probably carcinogenic to humans.
-Organic lead compounds remained Group 3, not classifiable as to their carcinogenicity to humans.
+Based on new evidence reviewed, IARC reclassified inorganic lead compounds, upgrading their classification to Group 2A, probably carcinogenic to humans.
+Organic lead compounds remains in Group 3, and elemental lead remains in Group 2B.

-Despite the acknowledged difficulty in controlling for confounding variables, IARC's decision to reclassify inorganic lead compounds was based on consistently observed increases in lung and stomach cancers in epidemiological studies of inorganic lead compounds; observed cancers of the kidney, brain and nervous system (although studies were based on small numbers); animal data suggesting a causal relationship between inorganic lead exposure and renal cancer; and fairly strong animal data for brain cancer.
+Despite the acknowledged difficulty in controlling for confounding variables, IARC's decision to reclassify inorganic lead compounds was based on consistently observed increases in several cancers, including lung, stomach, kidney, brain, and nervous system cancer.
+Some of these epidemiologic studies were based on small numbers.
+There was also animal data suggesting a causal relationship between inorganic lead exposure and renal cancer, and fairly strong animal data for brain cancer.

-Other health impacts have been studied at length, with well documented effects on the neurological, cardiovascular (blood pressure) and hematological (anemia) systems.
-Reproductive effects, including miscarriage and pre-term delivery in women, and decreased fertility in men are also associated with moderately high levels of lead exposure.
+Other health impacts of lead exposure are well documented.
+They include effects on the neurological, cardiovascular, and hematological systems.
+Reproductive effects, including miscarriage and preterm delivery in women, and decreased fertility in men are also associated with moderately high levels of lead exposure.

 The effect of lead is the same regardless of whether exposure occurs through inhalation or ingestion.
-The lead literature is unique in the number of studies examining outcomes in children.
-Their developing nervous systems are particularly sensitive to lead and even small amounts can be hazardous prenatally and in young children.
+The lead literature is unique in having a large number of studies examining outcomes in children.
+The developing nervous systems of children are particularly sensitive to lead and even small amounts can be hazardous prenatally and in young children.

-The most common use of lead (globally and in Canada) is lead-acid storage batteries.[13,14] Over the past five years, lead-acid storage batteries constituted 80% of global lead consumption.
+The primary use of lead is in lead-acid batteries for automobiles and other vehicles (80% of total use).[16,17] Over the past five years, lead-acid storage batteries constituted 75% of global lead consumption.
 Lead-acid storage batteries are produced for vehicles, emergency systems (hospitals), and for industrial batteries found in computers and fork lifts.
-Each car battery contains approximately 10 kg of lead.
+Other battery applications include stationary batteries used for backup power.

 Lead oxide, or red lead, is the primary paint primer for iron and steel.

-Because its high density makes it suitable for shielding radiation, lead is used in television, video and computer screens, as well as in storage containers for nuclear waste and in x-ray shielding aprons.
+Because it is highly dense, lead is suitable for shielding radiation.
+It is used for this purpose in television, video, and computer screens, as well as in storage containers for nuclear waste and in x-ray shielding aprons.